MetaSys-LISBP/IsoCor/doc/tutorials.rst

 :derivative: The derivative name (optional) that represents the derivative moiety, as it is referred in the derivative database (*derivatives.dat*); e.g. "TMS".
 :isotopologue: The index of the peak measured, as an integer; e.g. '0' for the M0 peak that does not have any mass shift.
 :area: The measured :ref:`mass fractions <mass fractions>`; e.g. "4242.42".
+:resolution (optional): The MS resolution of the corresponding :ref:`mass fractions <mass fractions>`; e.g. "60000".
+Note the *all* mass fractions of a given isotopic cluster must have the same resolution.

 :download:`Example file <../isocor/data/Data_example.tsv>`.